 Jocelyn is a communicator, community builder and brand strategist.
 She loves fostering communities, sharing stories and raising awareness of experiential learning.
 Since 2012, she has helped summer camps, school districts and new forms of community get to the “why” in order to excel at the “how” and “what.”

 Calder Cheverie is a film maker, outdoor educator, youth-worker, and is currently completing his M.Ed. in Nature-Based & Place Conscious Practices and a GDE in Indigenous Education: Education for Reconciliation at SFU.
-In 2014 he led a group of six artists to the Peel Watershed for a 21-day canoe trip through northern Yukon and NWT.
-There he co-directed a documentary following the expedition, which is now showing at festivals across North America.
-Calder is an advocate for youth-access to nature and exploration of the creative process through remote wilderness travel.
+Currently a Team Leader with Ayas Men Men Child & Family Services with the Sḵwx̱wú7mesh Nation, Calder is an advocate for youth-access to nature and exploration of the creative process through wilderness travel and connection with the land.

 Anna Williams was born and raised in British Columbia and is a Chilliwack-based, multi-media artist, arts educator, whitewater-kayak coach and canoe-expedition guide.
 As a youth she spent 10 years traveling and competing for Canada in whitewater-slalom kayaking before shifting gears and completing a Bachelor of Fine Arts at the University of the Fraser Valley.
 Anna is now pursuing a Masters of Education in Art for Social Change at Simon Fraser University and working as an Education Programmer at a Fraser Valley art gallery and museum.